PeiranLi001/GEN-SIM-analyzer/GenAnalyzer/PlottingCodes/README.md

+# Plot for aQGC different pars:
+To get the aQGC distribution for different aQGC parameters on same canvas with ratio plot w.r.t.
+SM.

+	python Plot_aQGC.py

 # List of available codes & uses

 1. DataMCInfo.ini : This contains list of cross-section and number of events at MINIAOD level.